py-pdf/fpdf2/docs/ExistingPDFs.md

 writer.write(OUT_FILEPATH)
 ```

-This example relies on [pdfrw Pull Request #216](https://github.com/pmaupin/pdfrw/pull/216).
-Until it is merge, you can install a forked version of `pdfrw` including the required patch:
+This example relies on [pdfrw _Pull Request_ #216](https://github.com/pmaupin/pdfrw/pull/216).
+Until it is merged, you can install a forked version of `pdfrw` including the required patch:

     pip install git+https://github.com/PyPDF/pdfrw.git@addpage_at_index